 It seems like a century ago.

 I still look back and think of what my life was like in college.
-No, I don’t get nostalgic and ponder the “glory days”, wearing my lanyard while polishing off a couple of Keystone Lights.
+No, I don’t get nostalgic and ponder the glory days (although I was super cool back then).

 I reflect to see where I was and how I got here so I can apply those lessons to my life today.
 Yeah – I’m responsible like that.

 When I was heading down to North Carolina to begin my freshman year all I could think about was the parties.
-If that’s wrong then I don’t want to be right.
+Maybe that’s why I ended up $170k in debt…

 I thought I had it all figured out.
 I planned to enjoy the first couple years and then ramp things up and land a sweet job.
 I had money (which wasn’t mine), a high school diploma, and no clue what I was going to do with my life.
-But I was ready for action (hint: sarcasm).
+But I was ready for action – or so I thought.

 Here are the 10 things I wish I knew before college.